Shaykh Ahmad: Early life

-Education and Mission
+Education and mission

 Shaykh Ahmad, at about age forty (1784 or 1794 - circa), began to study in earnest in the Shiʻi centres of religious scholarship such as Karbala and Najaf.
-He attained sufficient recognition in such circles to be declared a mujtahid, an interpreter of Islamic Law.
+He attained sufficient recognition in such circles to be declared a mujtahid in Karbala, an interpreter of Islamic law.
 He contended with Sufi and Neo-Platonist scholars, and attained a positive reputation among their detractors.
 He declared that all knowledge and sciences were contained (in essential form) within the Quran, and that to excel in the sciences, all knowledge must be gleaned from the Quran.
 To this end he developed systems of interpretation of the Quran and sought to inform himself of all the sciences current in the Muslim world.

-He also evinced a veneration of the Imams, even beyond the extent of his pious contemporaries and espoused heterodox views on the afterlife, the resurrection and end-times, as well as medicine and cosmology.
+He also evinced a veneration of the imams, even beyond the extent of his pious contemporaries and espoused heterodox views on the afterlife, the resurrection and end-times, as well as medicine and cosmology.
 His views on the soul posited a "subtle body" separate from, and associated with the physical body, and this also altered his views on the occultation of the Imam Muhammad al-Mahdi.
 His views resulted in his denunciation by several learned clerics, and he engaged in many debates before moving on to Persia where he settled for a time in the province of Yazd.
 It was in Yazd that much of his books and letters were written.

-Dreams and Visions
+Visions

 He experienced a series of dreams and visions.
 In one such dream recounted by him, he believed that he was granted permission to transmit knowledge by each of the twelve Imams.
 In another dream he saw Imam Hasan teaching him Quranic verses.